utah-cs4470-sp25/runtime/README.md

 The `jpl_alloc` function has the following signature:

-    void *jpl_alloc(size_t bytes)
+    void *jpl_alloc(int64_t bytes)

 It wraps the standard `malloc` method and checks for errors.
 If `malloc` fails to allocate memory, it cleanly exits the program, with exit code 1.
-If `0` bytes are requested, it always returns a null pointer.
-Note that its argument is an _unsigned_ 64-bit integer.
+If `0` or fewer bytes are requested, it always returns the null pointer.
+Note that its argument is a _signed_ 64-bit integer, even though `malloc` normally takes an unsigned argument.
+This is for uniformity.

 The `get_time` function has the following signature: